 Lillian D. Wald Public Health Nursing Award

 The Lillian D. Wald Public Health Nursing Award honors a public health nurse who has provided exemplary public health nursing leadership in the state of Georgia.
-The purpose of this award is to recognize demonstrated initiative and re fulness in developing efforts to improve the health of the public through political, legislative, professional, or interdisciplinary collaboration.
+The purpose of this award is to recognize demonstrated initiative and resource fulness in developing efforts to improve the health of the public through political, legislative, professional, or interdisciplinary collaboration.

 Maggie Kline Nursing Award